 INTRODUCTION

-Thechickpea (CicerarietinumL.) is an annual rabi leguminous plantbelonging to the family Fabaceae, subfamilyFabiodeae.
-Chickpea (Cicer arietinum L.) with a genome size of 732 Mbp is a self- pollinated, diploid (2n = 2x = 16) rabi season pulse crop.
+The Chickpea (CicerarietinumL.) is an annual rabi leguminous crop belonging to the family Fabaceae, subfamilyFabiodeae.
+Chickpea (Cicer arietinum L.) with a genome size of 732 Mbp is a self- pollinated with cleistogamy flower, diploid (2n = 2x = 16) in nature.

 Chickpea has played a major role in realization of Pulse Revolution in India making the country near self-sufficiency in Pulses.There is more than129% increase in production (11.02MT) and 32% increase in productivity (1067 kg/ha) of chickpea during 2017-20 as compared to those during 2000-02.This has resulted in an average chickpea availability of 10.90 MT in the country during 2017-19 which signifies more than 80% jump over that during 2000- 02.
-In 2018 – 19, the total area under chickpea cultivation in the country was 9.44 mha, whereas production was 10.13 mt and yield 1073 kg/ha.
+In 2018 – 19, the total area under chickpea cultivation in the country was 9.44 mha, whereas production was 10.13 mt with the productivity of 1073 kg/ha.

 Assessing the genetic diversity of farmed crop plants is vital for selecting relevant genotypes for a hybridization program.
 With the goal to develop new genetic stocks, each breeding effort must involve genetically diverse parents.
 D2 statistics is a technique that helps in the recognition of genetically distinct parents for use in hybridization programs.
-This technique evaluates the force of differentiation at the intra-cluster and inter-cluster levels, which aids in the selection of genetically dissimilar parents for use in hybridization programs.
+This technique evaluates the force of differentiation at the intra-cluster and inter-cluster levels, which aids in the selection of genetically dissimilar parents for their reuse in hybridization programs.

 It is important to define morphological descriptors for different genotypes of chickpea and to analyze their consistency over the years using various genetic tools (Singh et al., 2018) .
-Plant morphological characteristics have long been acknowledged as the unquestionable descriptors for DUS testing and varietal classification of crop varieties (Joshi et al., 2018)
+Plant morphological characteristics have long been acknowledged as the unquestionable descriptors for DUS testing and varietal classification of crop varieties (Joshi et al., 2018).

 MATERIALSANDMETHODS

-The field experiment was conducted under Department ofGenetics and Plant Breeding at Western section of Birsa Agricultural University, Kanke, Ranchi located at an elevation of 634 meter above mean sea level with 85°18'48.3"East longitude and 23°25'47.3"North latitude during Rabi 2019-2020.
-Thirty genotypes including four checks (BG 372, KPG 59, KWR 108 and Birsa Chana 3) inthe present experiment were used.
-The genotypes were grown in a Randomized Block Design with three replications in Rabi 2019- 2020.
+The field experiment was conducted at Department ofGenetics and Plant Breeding, Western section of Birsa Agricultural University, Kanke, Ranchi located at an elevation of 634 meter above mean sea level with 85°18'48.3"East longitude and 23°25'47.3"North latitude during Rabi 2019-2020.
+Thirty genotypes including four checks viz.,BG 372, KPG 59, KWR 108 and Birsa Chana 3 were used to study the genetic diversity.
+The genotypes were planted in a Randomized Block Design with three replications during Rabi 2019- 2020.
 Each genotype were sown in three rows in each replication with a row length of 3m and spacing between row to row and plant to plant was 30 cm and 10cm respectively.
-The data were recorded on five randomly selected plants of each replication for all characters such as Germination Percentage, Days to 50% flowering, Days to maturity, Plant height, Number of primary branches per plant, Number of pods per plant, Number of seeds per pod, Number of seeds per plant, 100 – seed weight and Yield per plant.
+The data was recorded on five randomly selected plants from each replication for the characters such as Germination Percentage, Days to 50% flowering, Days to maturity, Plant height, Number of primary branches per plant, Number of pods per plant, Number of seeds per pod, Number of seeds per plant, 100 – seed weight and Yield per plant.
 The analysis for divergence was done by following Mahalanobis (1936) D2 statistic.
 Tocher´s method as described by Rao (1952) was followed for cluster formation.The observations for qualitative characterization on flower colour, seed colour and seed testa texture of thirty chickpea genotypes were recorded as per the guidelines of conduct of test for DUS approved by Protection of Plant Varieties and Farmers' Rights Authority (PPV&FRA).

 RESULTAND DISCUSSION

-Thirty genotypes in the present study was grouped into five clusters on the basis of Tocher’s method, described by Rao (1952).
+Thirty genotypes in the present study were grouped into five clusters on the basis of Tocher’s method, described by Rao (1952).
 Among the five, Cluster I was the largest with 23 genotypes followed by Cluster II with 4 genotypes (Table 1 and Figure 1).
-Cluster III, IV and V were mono genotypic, thus indicating wide diversity from the rest.
+Cluster III, IV and V were mono genotypic, thus indicating the exixtance of wide diversity from the rest.